|Effective date||22 June 2020|

 2.1.
-Appointment of examiners is in accordance with Section 5.17 of the HDR Policy and the Australian Council for Graduate Research Conflict of Interest in the Appointment of Examiners Guidelines.
+Appointment of examiners must be conducted in accordance with the HDR Policy and the Australian Council for Graduate Research Conflict of Interest in the Appointment of Examiners Guidelines.

 2.2.
-Supervisors must have begun the process of identifying and approaching examiners by the third milestone review.
+Supervisors must begin the process of identifying and approaching examiners before the third milestone review.

 a) the candidate’s name

 c) likely submission date for the research

 2.8.
 Before completing the Recommended Panel of Examiners form, supervisors should satisfy themselves that:

 a) examiners will be available at the necessary time

 b) where a confidentiality agreement is required, that examiners are willing to sign such an agreement in principle

 c) examiners have the necessary knowledge and experience to examine the topic

 d) no perceived or actual conflict of interest exists between the examiner and the candidate or members of the supervisory team.